 Although Osprey Watch is mostly run by volunteers, we still rely on donations in order to complete the work we do, which includes inspiring visitors at the viewing point and osprey cabin, purchasing equipment to help us with osprey monitoring and protection, producing educational materials and outreach work, installing and maintaining new nest platforms, training and supporting volunteers.

 You can contribute to our work by donating through Northumberland Wildlife Trust’s donation page, choosing Kielder Ospreys in the drop down list.

 Look out for volunteering opportunities with the project on the NWT website here.

 Kielder Osprey News

-We're eagerly anticipating the return of our ospreys for the spring - stay up to date with the birds by following our fantastic osprey blog.
+We are now eagerly anticipating the hatching of the 16 eggs on 6 nests!
+This is the highest confirmed total of eggs at Kielder.
+Stay up to date with the birds by following the fantastic osprey blog.

 September surprise for wildlife charity

 Northumberland Wildlife Trust has started September with a surprise cheque for £500 from The Rotary Club of Ponteland.